-The last six years has seen major capital investment at St Mary's, including new residential accommodation and classroom refurbishments, as well as the i-learn Café and Learning Resources Centre upgrades.
-Additionally, the Dol.che Vita coffee bar opened in 2006 and the £4million refectory and conference centre was completed in 2008.
+The last several years have seen major capital investment at St Mary's, including new residential accommodation and classroom refurbishments, as well as upgrades to the i-learn Café and IT and Library Resources department.

 In October 2011, our £8.5 million sports facility project was completed, creating a single centre by linking the new facility to the existing games hall and original 1960s sports block, which was refurbished at the same time.

 The N Block Lecture Theatre opened in Spring 2010 and has a seating capacity of up to 110.
-It is the final phase of the Refectory project, which sees the former kitchen and stores being converted for teaching and office purposes.
+It was the final phase of the Refectory project, which saw the former kitchen and stores being converted for teaching and office purposes.

 The N Block conversion also features fifteen desk spaces in three open plan offices around the lecture theatre.
 The teaching space comprises a combination of fixed and retractable lecture hall seating enabling flexibility of use.

-L Block was constructed in the 1950s and has over recent years, suffered from increasing problems with water ingress to the labs and office space as a result of leaks from the damaged and decaying flat roof.
+L Block was constructed in the 1950s and over the years, it suffered from problems with water ingress to the labs and office space as a result of leaks from the damaged and decaying flat roof.
 As part of the attention to 'backlog maintenance' a design was tendered to replace the roof with a new 'Permanite' two ply system, offering improved thermal insulation and UV protection.

-In September 2010 works were completed that saw the removal of the old roof glasshouse bases and redundant equipment.
-A survey has since been carried out to look at the application of solar film to windows that will contribute to thermal efficiency in both winter and summer.
+In September 2010, works were completed that saw the removal of the old roof glasshouse bases and redundant equipment.
+A survey was carried out to look at the application of solar film to windows that will contribute to thermal efficiency in both winter and summer.
 Further investigation is also under way and consideration being given to boiler de-centralisation and replacement with localised energy efficient systems.

 Various improvements have been under way across the campus that have seen many of the older halogen lamps removed and replaced with low energy and more efficient lighting systems.
 Where new pathways have been created the lighting has now been extended to these areas.

-As part on ongoing works it in anticipated that internal corridor and room lighting shall be improved to incorporate moment detectors and low energy lighting units as part of the University College's commitment to Carbon reduction.
+Internal corridor and room lighting were also improved to incorporate movement detectors and low energy lighting units as part of the University's commitment to carbon reduction.

 As part of the roads and paths improvements programme, a project was undertaken in 2010 to create a pedestrian area in which students could meet or that could be used for smaller open air events.